 Chairman & CEO

-The GA group includes General Atomics Aeronautical Systems, of which Blue is founder and Chairman.
-General Atomics Aeronautical Systems produces a series of unmanned aircraft and provides electro-optical, radar, signals intelligence, and automated airborne surveillance systems.
+The group includes GA Aeronautical which produces unmanned aircraft, electro-optical, radar, signals intelligence, laser communication and automated airborne ISR systems.

 GA's EMS Division produces the Navy's new aircraft carrier electromagnetic launch and recovery systems, satellite surveillance, laser, hypervelocity projectile, and power conversion systems.